 In a second meeting later that year, the Android co-founders showed off a prototype of their mobile OS to Google’s Larry Page and Sergey Brin.
 It was apparently good enough because Google quickly offered to acquire Android.
 How much did Google buy Android for?
 The official documents state it was a mere $50 million.

 As for why Google decided to buy Android, it’s likely that Page and Brin believed that a mobile OS would help greatly expand its core search and ad businesses well beyond its PC platform at that time.

 The Android team officially moved to Google’s campus in Mountain View, California on July 11, 2005.
 That day is considered the official date for the acquisition of Android by Google.
 However, the news about Google purchasing Android didn’t become public until a few weeks later, in August 2005.

-The $50 million Google spent to buy Android is tiny compared to its acquisitions in the 15 years that followed.
+The fact that Google bought Android for just $50 million is remarkable compared to its acquisitions in the 16 years that followed.
 In fact, the company spent just $130 million to buy companies in all of 2005.
 By comparison, only a little over a year later, Google spent a whopping $1.65 billion acquiring YouTube.
 There was much debate about whether YouTube was worth the money at the time, but it’s certainly paid off by now, though Android’s actually been even more successful.